 Image 2 – Xray of Fracture Lateral Condyle of Humerus

-The Xray in picture shows fracture lateral condyle of humerus.
+The Xray in the picture shows a fracture lateral condyle of the humerus.

-This xray belongs to fourteen years old male who hit his elbow when he fell from cycle.
+This x-ray belongs to fourteen years old male who hit his elbow when he fell from a cycle.

 Image 3 – Xray of Posterior Dislocation of Elbow

-The image shows a posterior dislocation of elbow.
-This is xray of a 60 years old woman who suffered household trauma but did not take any treatment for 4 weeks.
+The image shows a posterior dislocation of the elbow.
+This is an x-ray of a 60 years old woman who suffered household trauma but did not take any treatment for 4 weeks.
 There are some bone fragments visible too.

 All dislocations are emergency.
 This elbow was neglected for 4 weeks and could not be reduced with closed methods.
 It was operated and functional outcome is acceptable.